MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-fetchxml-filter-records.md

 ---
 title: "Use FetchXML query to filter records | MicrosoftDocs"
-description: "This article discusses how to download the FetchXL query and edit it in the configuration management tool." ms.date: 12/16/2022 ms.topic: article
+description: "This article discusses how to download the FetchXML query and edit it in the configuration management tool." ms.date: 12/16/2022 ms.topic: article
 author: neeranelli